Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 #### *preset*
 Type: *String*
 > The desired h264 preset to use.
-Defaults to `medium`
+Defaults to `veryfast`

 #### *crf*
 Type: *String*